MatthiasValvekens/certomancer/docs/plugins.md

 # Certomancer plugin API

-There are two types of plugin in Certomancer.
+There are four types of plugin in Certomancer.

 * **Extension plugins** &mdash; These are plugins that calculate & format values of certificate extensions (and other extension types in PKIX).
   See [default_plugins.py](../certomancer/default_plugins.py) for a few examples.
+* **Attribute plugins** &mdash; These are plugins that calculate & format attributes for inclusion in X.509 attribute certificates, and are otherwise very similar to extension plugins.
+* **Certificate profile plugins** &mdash; These are used to provision groups of extensions for (possibly multiple) certificates in a coherent, succinct way.
 * **Service plugins** &mdash; These can be used define additional trust services that integrate with Certomancer in a way that is very similar to the "core" trust services that Certomancer supports (see [the section on service configuration](config.md#defining-service-endpoints)).